Follow up of the Greek proposal “Addressing climate change impacts on cultural and natural heritage”

 Greece has been at the forefront of the ongoing endeavor to protect natural and cultural heritage from adverse climate change impacts, as asserted by the Greek Prime Minister’s statement at the Climate Action Summit in New York (September 2019).
 In this framework, Greece, with the supporting partnership of UNESCO and the WMO (World Meteorological Organization), launched the proposal “Addressing climate change impacts on cultural and natural heritage, inviting the UN member states to support the protection of cultural and natural heritage from the impact of climate change by mainstreaming this protection into climate change policies and/or processes, in line with the related Paris Agreement objectives and commitments and the SDGs, and taking into account policies and recommendations by UNESCO.

-In order to promote the goals of this initiative and to raise awareness on the issue, Greece has already implemented significant actions:
+In order to promote the goals of this initiative and to raise awareness on the issue, Greece has already implemented a number of actions.
+Some of the most significant of them are:

 - The Ministry of Culture and Sports has established a multidisciplinary High Level Working Team (WT) in the theme “Climate Change and Cultural Heritage” to identify the necessary steps to protect cultural heritage from the climate change impacts, which cooperates also closely with the competent bodies of the EU, UNESCO and the Council of Europe (CoE).